 How to Get a US Passport

-In addition, Diplomats and people applying from outside the United States need to follow few rules for getting a passport.
+In addition, Diplomats and people applying from outside the United States need to follow a few rules.
 You can get information about all the special requirements from travel.state.gov

 If you don't fall under the category of special requirements, then you can directly get your passport with little information.

 - First you need to fill out the form DS-11 by hand.
 After that get your form checked by the Acceptance Agent for approval and then sign the form.

 - You need to provide your social security number.
 If you do not provide that, your form may get delayed when in process or denied.

 - After you filled out the form correctly, you have to give the form (DS-11) to the US Passport agency.

 Note: But before you hand over the form to the US Passport agency, please submit proof that you are a United States citizen.
 You can use a past, outdated U.S passport, birth certificate, naturalization certificate, or certificate of citizenship.

 You must also have a type of current identification while submitting these forms other than the proof of citizenship.

 Further, an old U.S passport will suffice, a drivers license, government ID, military ID etc can also work as your identification cards.
 If you have none of these, check the list of secondary identification provided by the agency that you may show to get a passport.